 Cheap manicures, pedicures, foot massages, hand massages and nail painting, all to help Mith Samlanh train street children in a new...

 The official residence of King Sihamoni and his family.

 Plae Pakaa is a series of must-see performances put on by Cambodian Living Arts .
 There are three rotating shows, each lasting about an...

 Sugar ‘n Spice Cafe

 This fantastic cafe on the top floor of the Daughters visitors centre features soups, smoothies, original coffee drinks, cupcakes and...

 cnr St 13 & St 178 · interesting places nearby

 National Museum of Cambodia information

-Unfortunately, it is not possible to photograph the collection – only the courtyard.
-English-, French- and Japanese-speaking guides (US$6) are available.
-A comprehensive booklet, The New Guide to the National Museum , is available at the front desk (US$10), while the smaller Khmer Art in Stone covers some of the signature pieces (US$2).
+Note that visitors are not allowed to photograph the collection, only the central courtyard.
+English-, French- and Japanese-speaking guides are available for tours (US$6).
+A comprehensive booklet, The New Guide to the National Museum (US$10), is available at the front desk, while the smaller Khmer Art in Stone (US$2) covers some signature pieces.